tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 Review the article, [Troubleshooting overview, feedback, and support for Azure Virtual Desktop](https://docs.microsoft.com/en-us/azure/virtual-desktop/troubleshoot-set-up-overview).
 Part of the article will cover steps used in [Exercise 8](#exercise-8-setup-monitoring-for-avd) and can help diagnose issues you may encounter.

->**Important**: The change from Windows Virtual Desktop (WVD) to Azure Virtual Desktop (AVD) is recent, and some resources do not yet reflect the change.
-As a result, some images may be slightly different.
-WVD and AVD are interchangeable, and we will update our documents once the transition is complete.

 ## Exercise 1: Configuring Azure AD Connect with AD DS

 Duration:  60 minutes